xiaolai/regular-investing-in-box/docs/en/README.md

 How can someone who doesn't even know what their criteria should be make a choice?
 How can someone who can only see the superficial and not the true nature of something make a correct choice about what to hold over the long term without wavering?
 There is a simple, direct, brutal and effective strategy that is also free:

->**Blindly follow** advices of truly successful investors who have shown excellent returns over the **long term**.
+>**Blindly follow** the advice of truly successful investors who have shown excellent returns over the **long term**.

-"**Blindly follow**" sounds extremely terrifying, but we actually can blindly follow advices of truly successful investors who have shown excellent returns over the long term (please notice the key term: "long term"), because in the investment world there is an amazing phenomenon:
+"**Blindly follow**" sounds extremely terrifying, but we actually can blindly follow the advice of truly successful investors who have shown excellent returns over the long term (please notice the key term: "long term"), because in the investment world there is an amazing phenomenon:

 >The more long-term successful experience investors have, the more open they are.

 Warren Buffett started writing public letters to investors a long time ago, and later on he continued to share his investing ideas and decision-making process on television and other mediums.
 Starting in 1965, Buffett has written a public letter to investors each year.
-As of 2019, he had been writing them for 54 years!
+As of 2019, he has been writing them for 54 years!
 Ever since 1973, he and Charlie Munger have held freewheeling Q&A sessions at yearly shareholders meetings.
-In 2019, the 46<sup>th</sup> year, a record 16,200 people attended, and this doesn't include people watching online around the world.
+In 2019, the 46<sup>th</sup> year, a record 16,200 people attended, not including people watching online around the world.

 >Berkshire Hathaway's shareholder letters from 1977 to 2018 are available here:
 >